-The plan must be implemented by an AK-CESCL certified person "knowledgeable in the principles and practices of water quality monitoring."
+An AK-CESCL certified person "knowledgeable in the principles and practices of water quality monitoring" must implement the plan.

 All monitoring data collected must be submitted to DEC in an annual report.
 If a discharge exceeding the water quality standard for turbidity is discovered, corrective action must be implemented within seven days of the date of discharge.
 A Corrective Action Report must be sent to DEC no later than 14 days after receiving the monitoring results.